mengyeliu/myliu.github.io/README.md

 In this course, students learn the concepts and gain experience in using fundamental technologies for data sciences.
 ## Some topics in class
 ## Project
+Our project is about Trump's tweets and we did some analysis about his twitter data.
+[Project](https://kevinxucong.github.io/141B/)